 Introduction

-ScreenFramed turns live URLs into polished product screenshots for docs, marketing pages, social posts, stores, and automation.
+ScreenFramed turns live URLs into polished product screenshots for docs, launch pages, social assets, stores, directories, and automation.

 ScreenFramed is a design-first screenshot API and CLI.
-Give it a URL, then choose the visual treatment: device frame, background, aspect ratio, perspective, element crop, text overlay, output format, and automation mode.
+Give it a URL, then choose how the final image should look: device frame, background, aspect ratio, camera angle, element crop, text overlay, output format, and delivery mode.

-The useful distinction is that ScreenFramed does not stop at a browser screenshot.
-It returns an image that is already usable in a launch page, changelog, help center, app store listing, directory card, or social post.
+The important difference is that ScreenFramed does not stop at a raw browser capture.
+It returns an image that is already useful in a docs page, changelog, help center, app store listing, directory card, launch page, or social post.

 What you can build